caiobarretobr/Cyclistic_data_analysis/README.md

     ```SQL
     SELECT start_station_name FROM 2023_divvy_tripdata where start_station_name IS NULL;
     ```
 * But when i put the filter `WHERE start_station_name = ""`, there is an empty station with empty space in the `start_station_name`.
-This query show that there is 437,747 rows with this empty values!
+This query show that there is 437,747 rows with this empty values, in other words with empty starting stations:

     ```SQL
     SELECT COUNT(*) FROM 2023_divvy_tripdata WHERE start_station_name = "";